 The Wyss/Campbell Center for Thoracic Insufficiency Syndrome at Children’s Hospital of Philadelphia (CHOP) is the first program in the nation devoted solely to treating children with complex spine and chest wall conditions that affect normal breathing and lung growth, including rib deformities.

 We evaluate hundreds of children from around the world and offer complete care, from evaluation through long-term follow-up, using the latest technologies and surgeries.
-VEPTR surgery was invented by a CHOP orthopaedic surgeon, and has revolutionized the care of children with spine disorders and restricted lung growth.
+VEPTR surgery was invented by a CHOP orthopedic surgeon, and has revolutionized the care of children with spine disorders and restricted lung growth.
 Our center is one of only a few institutions in the world to offer this revolutionary treatment.
 We perform more than 200 VEPTR and other growth-sparing procedures each year.

 Our team collaborates closely with CHOP’s Spine Program, one of the largest multidisciplinary programs of its kind in the world, as well as pulmonologists, cardiologists, cardiothoracic surgeons, neurosurgeons, hematology specialists, neuroradiologists, interventional pulmonologists and genetic counselors throughout the hospital.